Michelle Lulic is a native New Yorker, actor, screenwriter, filmmaker, and avid coffee drinker.

 In writing, her first television comedy pilot script, Leased, placed as a Quarterfinalist in Screencraft's 2017 Pilot Launch Competition.
 She then wrote, starred in, and made her directorial debut with her first original short film, Fine.
 It premiered at the 2018 Big Apple Film Festival and screened across the festival circuit: Winning Best Sci-Fi Short and Best Acting Duo at the L.A.
 Independent Shorts Awards in 2020.
 Fine is now streaming on Amazon Prime Video.

 During the global pandemic, Michelle made her way behind the microphone as a voice for animation, audiobooks, and as a two-time podcast guest.
 She also wrote, filmed, and starred in the original dramatic monologue piece, Terminal, which was awarded the Grand Jury Prize for Best Monologue from the Imagine Rain Independent Film Awards.

-When she's not on-set, Michelle's favorite place to be is in the perfect window seat of a Brooklyn coffee shop reading scripts and writing her next passion project.
-Her first short film and directorial debut, Fine., is currently in festivals.
+When she's not on-set, Michelle's favorite place to be is in the perfect window seat of a coffee shop surrounded by good company, great coffee, and deep conversations about life.

 "Michelle Lulic is terrific...